Arts & Cultural Activities

 At Scots College, our goal is to develop all-round character in our students, and as part of this we offer a rich arts and cultural programme that includes music, drama, and various other cultural opportunities.

-Our Creative a& Performing Arts Centre (CPAC) is a state-of-the-art creative teaching, rehearsal, and performance facility.
+Our Creative and Performing Arts Centre (CPAC) is a state-of-the-art creative teaching, rehearsal, and performance facility.
 It houses a fully equipped theatre, computer pods for animation, art spaces, a recording studio and several acoustically designed music practice rooms, a designated rehearsal studio, and facilities for film and animation production.

 The arts and cultural experiences we provide our students with not only develop artistic proficiency, but also foster skills such as self-confidence, communication, teamwork, and resilience.